-Safe Life Teaching Assistants work in a variety of community settings with individuals, who have developmental disabilities and/or autism, to deliver personal safety, abuse awareness, healthy relationship lessons.
-Classes generally serve 8-12 students, or in special cases, may be conducted in 1:1 settings (one teacher and one student).
-Lessons are usually team taught (two teachers per class) on a predetermined schedule, with one class being taught each week over a 12-week period.
+Safe Life Teaching Assistants work remotely, in a variety of community settings, or in an in-person/online hybrid situation, to help deliver lessons of the Safe Life Project, serving individuals who have disabilities, including autism.
+Classes generally serve 8-12 students, or in special cases, may be conducted in 1:1 situations (one assistant and one student).
+Lessons are usually set on a predetermined schedule, with one class being taught each week over a 12-week period.

 - Help to teach individuals with disabilities skills for abuse prevention, personal safety, reporting, healthy relationships, self-determination, and overall well-being, as outlined in the Safe Life Project.

 - Commit to and assist in one class per week for 12 weeks (unless classes for the session are scheduled differently, such as two classes per week for 6 weeks) and one additional class on the 13th week to ensure an opportunity is provided for any additional make-up work needed.

 - Before a class sessions begins, consider student information provided by Safe Life in order to become familiar with students assigned to class you are working in and to help meet student needs.

 - Commit to being prepared to assist in teaching each lesson by reviewing lesson material before it is presented to students.

 - Assist in teaching class sessions following the lesson topic schedule and prescribed concentration areas for each student.

 - Assist teacher in adapting materials, adapting presentation methods, and modifying class environment to help all students reach their learning potentials.

 - Have knowledge of and ability to appropriately apply skills for positive behavior management.

 - Assist in taking student attendance, following up on absences, scheduling and helping to teach any make-up work with students.